gongyisheng/playground/raspberrypi/maintenance.md

     sudo apt-get upgrade
     ```
 2. **Clean up**:
     - Remove the packages that are no longer required.
+(This can also help with /boot full issue)
     ```bash
     sudo apt-get autoremove
     ```